 Direct use importance rating Indirect use importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital Important Direct use of freshwater is vital for operations because Ford uses water in many key manufacturing processes, including vehicle painting, cooling towers, and machining of powertrain components as well as for employee use (WASH).
 Indirect freshwater use is also important to operations.
 Ford is a large purchaser of materials, parts and components that use water in their manufacture such as aluminum, steel, rubber, and plastics.
 A lack of good quality freshwater can have an appreciable impact on our direct and indirect operations hence the rating of "vital for operations" and "important".
 Ford expects that sufficient amounts of good quality freshwater available for use will continue to be vital for direct use in the future, as our core manufacturing processes will be the same.
 We expect that our suppliers will continue to depend on access to water for operations and that water scarcity concerns will continue to emerge globally, due to the increased demand and variable supply.
 Sufficient amounts of recycled, brackish and/or produced water available for use Important Important Ford uses water in many key manufacturing processes, and direct use of recycled, brackish and/or produced water is currently important for Ford facilities in water scarce regions to ensure enough water for all production needs without significantly reducing available freshwater.
 We expect it to continue to be important in the future, and may become vital as water scarcity continues to increase globally.
 Ford has an ultimate goal of zero water withdrawal for its manufacturing processes, and the availability of sufficient amounts of recycled water will help us achieve this goal.
+In our manufacturing plant in Valencia, Spain the concentrate of a Reverse Osmosis (R/O) installation feeds another stage of R/O unit as raw water to improve the overall efficiency and to optimize the water balance.
 Indirect use of recycled water by our suppliers is important for continuity of supply, especially in water scare regions.
 Our suppliers report reuse of reverse osmosis reject water for painting operations and treated wastewater for irrigation.
 We expect water scarcity to increase in some regions in the future, which will keep the ranking as "important".
 Water recycling will reduce freshwater dependence.